 It’s a valid question.

 Active euthanasia is not legal anywhere in the United States for humans.
 A patient with dementia (Alzheimer’s or other dementia-related diseases that diminish mental capacity) cannot access medical aid in dying under any circumstances.
+This will not change in the United States until such time as our legal system agrees that our future selves should have complete agency over our future selves.
+We currently have NO federal guarantees of sovereignty or agency over the self.

 So, who qualifies for aid in dying?